Quabena/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion.c - Is a C function that returns the natural square root of a number.
 6-is_prime_number.c - Is a C function that returns 1 if the input integer is a prime number, otherwise return 0 100-is_palindrome.c - Is a C function that returns 1 if a string is a palindrome and 0 if not.
+101-wildcmp.c - Is a C function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0